shangyilim/event-on-air/README.md

 # Pre-requisites
-1. Since the app pulls data from Twitter, you must apply for a twitter developer account [here](https://developer.twitter.com/en/apply-for-access.html)
+1. Since the app pulls data from Twitter, you must apply for a twitter developer account [here](https://developer.twitter.com/en/apply-for-access.html) **it will take a few days to approve**
+2. Since the app pulls data from Instagram, you must have a Instagram Business Account and a Facebook Page
 2. Blaze plan for Firebase is required, since we wil be using Cloud Functions to communitate with external APIs.
 3. Firebase account. (duh)

-# Initial Set up
+# Initial Setup
 1. Clone the repository
 2. Set up Node.js and the Firebase CLI
 3. For installing Node.js and npm, Node Version Manager is recommended.
 Once you have Node.js and npm installed, install the Firebase CLI via npm: